leinstay/steamdb/README.md

-# Steam Video Game Database with additional data from Steam Spy, GameFAQs, Metacritic, IGDB and HLTB
+# Steam Video Game Database

+With additional data from Steam Spy, GameFAQs, Metacritic, IGDB and HLTB